Economic and Monetary Union

 The choice, it seems, is quite clear: on the one hand we have development towards a federal political-economic system in the euro zone, on the other, the trend towards national entrenchment and the possible implosion of the euro zone.
 However since the start of the crisis a compromise situation has held sway.
 The Member States have opted for a unanimous intergovernmental decision-making procedure, which seemingly guarantees national interests and weakens the institutions that guarantee the common interest, i.e. the Commission and the European Parliament.
 At the same time, under the pressure of the financial markets they have taken decisions that are moving towards greater budgetary solidarity and stronger supervisory rules.
 This compromise is undoubtedly the result of a paradox in Europe's situation: the combination of major differences leading the Member States to want to retain the right to veto over European decisions and of great economic interdependency.

 But this compromise seems to be increasingly fragile.
 If we simply browse the blogs and opinion polls we see that many citizens say that the debate has been hijacked and criticise the decision-making method, which privileges decisions negotiated by national diplomacies under the pressure of the markets.
 Moreover, the intergovernmental decision-making method is not the best way to inspire investor confidence.
 The consequence of this has been widespread irritation in the face of a never ending political and economic crisis.
-In the present context of disarray, this paper offers a critical analysis of the various possibilities we have to emerge from the crisis: collapse, status quo
+In the present context of disarray, this paper offers a critical analysis of the various possibilities we have to emerge from the crisis: collapse, status quo or continued integration?

 1. Should we listen to the Prophets of Doom who are forecasting the dismantling of the Union?